uludag/nosql-biosets/readme.md

 NoSQL-biosets project includes scripts for indexing and querying selected free bioinformatics datasets.
-In adition to datasets, project aims to include index/query scripts for commonly used bioinformatics data types and formats, such as SBML and GFF.
+In adition to datasets, project aims to include index/query scripts for common bioinformatics data types and formats, such as SBML and GFF.

-In the early stages of the project only indexing with Elasticsearch was supported.
+In the early stages of the project only Elasticsearch was supported.
 Later MongoDB support was implemented for most of the datasets already included in the project.
-For IntEnz, PubTator and HGNC datasets, Neo4j or PostgreSQL support was added as the 3rd database option.
+Neo4j and PostgreSQL support was implemented for few datasets as the third database option, namely IntEnz, PubTator and HGNC.

 ## Datasets supported